Sumanth: Background and early life

 Sumanth was born in Hyderabad, India, on 9 February 1975.
 He is the only son of Surendra Yarlagadda and Satyavathi Akkineni.
 He is the eldest grandchild of the Telugu film actor Akkineni Nageswara Rao.
 A few months after his birth, Sumanth's parents returned to the US where they were residing.
 Sumanth, however, remained in India on the request of his grandfather Akkineni Nageswara Rao, who was then on a hiatus from films after a major heart surgery.
 The latter had often said that his busy acting career prevented him from fully experiencing fatherhood with his own children, so he wished to raise his first grandchild himself.
-Subsequently, Sumanth was adopted by his maternal grandparents.

 Family

 Sumanth's father, Surendra Yarlagadda, is a former film producer, noted for several hit films such as Muchataga Mugguru (1985), Collector Gari Abbayi (1987), Rao Gari Illu (1988), Siva (1989), and Gaayam (1993).
-Sumanth has 1 Younger Sister : Supriya Yarlagadda, who is the executive director of Annapurna Studios.
-Actor Nagarjuna Akkineni is his maternal uncle and producer D. Ramanaidu is his uncle from his paternal side.
-Producer Daggubati Suresh Babu and actors Venkatesh Daggubati, Rana Daggubati, Naga Chaitanya, Akhil Akkineni, and Sushanth are his cousins.
+He has one younger sister: Supriya Yarlagadda, who is the executive director of Annapurna Studios.
+Actor Nagarjuna Akkineni is his maternal uncle.
+Actors Naga Chaitanya, Akhil Akkineni, and Sushanth are his cousins.

 In August 2004, Sumanth married former actress Keerthi Reddy.
-They, however, were divorced amicably in 2006.
+They were divorced amicably in 2006.